Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ### Visual studio

-If you get the message dialog `The project doesn't know how to rin the profile Azure.Sdk.Tools.TestProxy`, you can fix it by reviewing the next two things:
+If you get the message dialog `The project doesn't know how to run the profile Azure.Sdk.Tools.TestProxy`, you can fix it by reviewing the next two things:

 ### ASP.NET and web development